Anti-Glare iPad Screen Protectors

 The iPad has a beautiful screen, there’s no doubt about it.
-What’s not so beautiful is the glare that you get with a glass screen, I can deal with the glare indoors in most situations but when working with an iPad outdoors it’s pretty difficult to maneuver in such a way that the glare isn’t distracting.
-Sure, you can pump up the brightness on the screen and that helps a bit, but I went looking for a better solution in the form of a screen cover that will reduce glare and also help get rid of the finger prints.
+What’s not so beautiful is the glare that you get with a glass screen, and while some users can deal with the glare indoors in most situations, when working with an iPad outdoors it’s pretty difficult to maneuver in such a way that the glare isn’t distracting.
+Sure, you can clean the iPad screen and crank up the brightness on the screen and that helps a bit (but to the detriment of battery life), but I went looking for a better solution in the form of a screen cover that will reduce glare and also help get rid of the finger prints.

 The Anti-Glare iPad Screen Covers

-There are two iPad screen protectors with anti-glare properties that I’m going to recommend.
+There are a variety of iPad screen protectors with anti-glare properties that exist.

 Where to Buy

-You can buy the Speck Anti-glare protector on Amazon for about $18 which is a pretty good deal since it’s about $6 cheaper than retail.
+You can buy Anti-glare protectors on Amazon for about $18 which is a pretty good deal since it’s about $6 cheaper than retail.
 In my opinion this is the best iPad anti-glare screen protector.

 ScreenGuardz Anti-Glare Screen Cover for iPad